-The Autoimmune Encephalitis Evaluation panel is built on 25 antibodies commonly found in autoimmune encephalitis.
+The Autoimmune Encephalitis Evaluation panel (test codes 94955 and 94958) is built on 25 antibodies commonly found in autoimmune encephalitis.
 A 3- to 14-day turnaround can be significant, allowing physicians to establish an effective treatment protocol and halt the progression of devastating symptoms.

-3 reasons to order autoimmune encephalitis from Quest Diagnostics
+3 reasons to order autoimmune encephalitis testing from Quest